Stifford: South Stifford

-South Stifford is a small residential area within the town of Grays.
-South Stifford separates Grays' town centre from West Thurrock and Lakeside Shopping Centre.
-It acts as a residential area for people working in many of the towns factories and surrounding retail areas, however it has recently been overshadowed by the huge housing estate of Chafford Hundred.
+South Stifford is a small residential area in the town of Grays which separates the town centre from West Thurrock and Lakeside Shopping Centre.
+It serves as a residential hub for the people who work at the local factories and surrounding retail areas, however it has recently been overshadowed by the huge housing estate of Chafford Hundred.

 Education

 South Stifford has one primary school, Stifford Primary School.